 After a few seconds, he turned around, and drove back home.

 Peter hadn’t seen his son in almost two years.
 Nothing had worked.
-The 20-year-old hadn’t respond to emails in over a year, and he never answered his phone.
-Peter would send birthday cards to him in the mail, asking gently if they could see each other — nothing.
+The 20-year-old hadn’t respond to emails in over half that time, and he never answered his phone even before that.
+In April, Peter had sent a birthday card to him in the mail, asking gently if they could see each other — nothing.
 And while he had no direct knowledge of his son’s social life, the last he heard, it was the same it had been since junior high: sealed up inside 36 Yogananda, playing World of Warcraft.
 Nancy was Peter’s only avenue inside the chamber, and she had shut him out.